Young Investigator Award winners 2017

-At ECF's Annual Meeting, awards are granted to Young Investigators presenting a poster.
+At ECF's Annual Meeting, awards for the best poster presentation are granted to Young Investigators presenting a poster.

 Through the Young Investigator Awards, the European Charcot Foundation invests in the future.